 Last week, tensions between Russia and Ukraine continued mounting.
-The Pentagon warned that Russia may be on the brink of invading Ukraine, with Russia amassing over 100,000 troops in its Ukrainian borders and reports that Russia has moved blood and other medical supplies closer to the border.
-However, diplomatic talks still continue, in the hopes of finding a peaceful resolution.
+The Pentagon warned that Russia may be on the brink of invading Ukraine, with Russia amassing over 100,000 troops within its Ukrainian borders and reports that Russia has moved blood and other medical supplies closer to the border.
+However, diplomatic talks continue, in the hopes of finding a peaceful resolution.
 Russian President Vladimir Putin stated last week that Russia does not plan to attack Ukraine, and insisted instead that Russian security concerns need to be taken into account.
 The Russian President also accused the US of using Ukraine as a tool to contain Russia.
 On the other hand, Ukrainian Prime Minister Denys Shmygal and his Polish counterpart, Mateusz Morawiecki, announced last week that they were working with Britain to cooperate in the face of "Russian aggression."

-The Russian stock Market and Ruble have plummeted since last week as investors turned away from this high-risk market.
+The Russian stock market and the Ruble have plummeted since last week as investors turned away from this high-risk market.
 The US and the EU have threatened Russia with economic and trade sanctions in the case of an attack against Ukraine and this might result in an energy crisis.
 The EU relies on Russia for most of its natural gas and oil imports, as well as for wheat and other commodities, and a disruption in supply might result in a rise in prices and an increase in inflation rates for the Eurozone.

 Last week, statements by FOMC members have led traders to believe that the Fed’s fiscal policy this year will not be as aggressively hawkish as originally anticipated.
 The dollar, whose price had been pushed up last week in expectation of frequent and sharp rate hikes, plummeted, with the dollar index going as low as 95.14.
-The Euro benefitted from the weakening dollar and also by rising speculation that the ECB will be forced to tighten its monetary policy within the year in the face of soaring inflation rates in the EU, and the EUR/USD climbed to 1.148.
+The Euro benefitted from the weakening dollar and also from rising speculation that the ECB will be forced to tighten its monetary policy within the year in the face of soaring inflation rates in the EU, and the EUR/USD climbed to 1.148.
 In the UK, the heavy political climate against British PM Boris Johnson has been weighing the pound down.
 The sterling was propped up by the BOE’s decision to raise its benchmark interest rate though, and GBP/USD climbed up to 1.362.

 Gold was supported by rising geopolitical tensions between Russia and Ukraine, and also by declining yields across the US treasury curve, ending the week just above the key $1,800 per ounce level.
 Oil was catapulted to new heights, with WTI trading above $93.4 per barrel, amidst rising demand and supply constraints.
 Cryptocurrencies experienced a volatile week, with prices kept low by a prevalent risk-aversion sentiment.
 Major up levels appeared on Friday though, and Bitcoin price was catapulted above $40,000 for the first time in two weeks.